 2. Support Community Forums

-Over time, your forums will evolve into a complete knowledge base that helps your customers resolve common problems quickly, while giving your business an unprecedented opportunity to drive product development through user feedback.
+Over time, your forums will evolve into a hot spot aimed at not only helping your customers resolve common problems quickly, but also a place to connect, share brand experiences and drive product development through user feedback.

 Just be sure to keep your discussion forums clean and organized so users can easily find what they’re looking for.